1976 Atlantic hurricane season: Storm names

-The following names were used for named storms that formed in the Atlantic basin in 1976.
-No storms were retired following the season; however, an overhaul of the naming system in 1979 to include male names resulted in the majority of this list being discarded.
-The exceptions were Frances, Gloria, Kay, Maria, and Pamela (though Kay and Pamela are on the Eastern Pacific lists).
+The following list of names was used for named storms that formed in the north Atlantic in 1976.
+Storms were named Belle, Candice, Dottie, Emmy, and Gloria for the first time in 1976.
+The names Anna, Frances, and Holly had previously been used on the old naming lists.
+No names were retired following the season; however, an overhaul of the naming system in 1979 to include male names resulted in this list being discarded.

 Season effects

-This is a table of all of the storms that have formed during the 1976 Atlantic hurricane season.
-It includes their names, duration, peak strength, areas affected, damage, and death totals.
+This is a table of all of the storms that formed in the 1976 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1976 USD.